spring-guides/gs-messaging-redis/README.md

 This example sets up a `JedisConnectionFactory`, a Redis connection factory based on the [Jedis](https://github.com/xetorthio/jedis) Redis library.
 That connection factory is injected into both the message listener container and the Redis template.

-The message listener container is configured as a `RedisMessageListenerContainer` bean that is given a single instance of the `Receiver` class to listen on the "chat" topic.
+The bean defined in the `listenerAdapter()` method is registered as a message listener in the message listener container defined in `container()` and will listen for messages on the "chat" topic.
+Since the `Receiver` class is a POJO, it needs to be wraped in a message listener adapter that implements the `MessageListener` interface required by `addMessageListener()`.
+The message listener adapter is also configured to know to call the `receiveMessage()` method on `Receiver` when a message arrives.

 The connection factory and message listener container beans are all you need to listen for messages.
 To send a message you'll also need a Redis template.
 Here, it is a bean configured as a `StringRedisTemplate`, an implementation of `RedisTemplate` that is focused on the common use of Redis where both keys and values are `String`s.